huaweicloud/terraform-provider-huaweicloud/docs/data-sources/dms_az.md

 ## Argument Reference

+* `region` - (Optional) The region in which to obtain the dms az.
+If omitted, the provider-level region will work as default.

 * `name` - (Required) Indicates the name of an AZ.

 * `code` - (Optional) Indicates the code of an AZ.